AlexandriaDAO/core/src/tests/plan.md

 Bigger ones:
-- Disable transfers and other irrelivant functions for scion NFTs.
-- Review tokenomics emissions schedule.
-Could it be better?
-  - I actually reserve that it's already pretty good, but we just need to put a max alex mint per call at 5 ALEX.
+- Enable icrc37 transfers to ICRC7 with emporium guard on approvals()
+- 5 ALEX mint cap per call.
 So the cap is basically 1 LBRY per call in the beginning.

-### Using the Tests Canister for Mining
+### Test Canister Stuff

 Now that that's done we need to figure out how to replicate this for the more generic user that can freely call the functions from only this canister.
 - Also what are we going to do about NFTs?